14 Top-Rated Things to Do in Vernon, BC

 11. Ski or Ride a Gondola at SilverStar Mountain Resort

 If you are visiting in summer, buy a ticket to ride aboard the SilverStar Mountain Resort gondola, which is wheelchair accessible.
-The ticket grants you access to hiking trails at the summit, berries to munch along the way, and wildflowers to admire.
+The ticket grants you access to hiking trails at the summit, the opportunity to forage for berries, and wildflowers to admire.
 Breathe in the refreshing mountain air and embrace the panoramic view of the Okanagan Valley and Monashee Mountains.
 Scan for places you have been and all the sights you plan to see.

 Dogs that are calm and on a leash can accompany their owners on the gondola ride.
 Keep the leash on to prevent your pooch from chasing wildlife.
 Proceeds from pet season passes are donated to the BC-SPCA.
 Children under 12 ride for free.